Location for ACT

 Where Should You Take the ACT

-It is mandatory for the test takers to decide on their preferred ACT test location before they complete their registration for the ACT.
-ACT test center locations are branched as: test centers within the United States, the U.S. Territories, Puerto Rico and Canada and the international test centers.
-There is also a third way to procure an ACT test location, which is by requesting for arranged testing.
+It is mandatory for the test takers to decide on their preferred test location before they complete their registration for the ACT.
+The test center locations are branched as: test centers within the United States, the U.S. Territories, Puerto Rico and Canada and the international test centers.
+There is also a third way to procure a center, which is by requesting for arranged testing.

-ACT Test Locations within the U.S., the U.S. Territories, Puerto Rico and Canada
+ACT Locations within the U.S., the U.S. Territories, Puerto Rico and Canada

 To search for your preferred test center location and the scheduled test dates, you need to visit the official website of ACT and choose the state/province/territory.
 You can further narrow down your search by typing out the full name or part of the name of your city.
 If you do know the name of the center, you can also type that out.
 Do not enter the name of your metropolitan area, since the test centers are listed under city names.

 It is preferable to apply as early as possible to avoid confusion or rush.
 See to it that the test center is near your area and easily reachable.
-To select your ACT test location go to the following website: http://www.actstudent.org/regist/centers.html
+To select your center go to the following website: http://www.actstudent.org/regist/centers.html

-International students have been provided with the opportunity to take the ACT in their countries.
-You will first need to check if an ACT test location is available in your country.
+International students have been provided with the opportunity to take the test in their countries.
+You will first need to check if there is already an ACT test center available in your country.
 Remember that every test center is not scheduled on every test date.
 For international applicants, you need to first create a free ACT Student Web Account.
-If there are no ACT test locations in your country, request for an arranged testing.
+If there are no test location in your country, request for an arranged testing.
 Additionally, arranged testing can also be availed by those who don't have an ACT test center within 50 miles from their homes.
-Look up the following website to search for an international ACT test location: http://www.actstudent.org/regist/outside.html
+Look up the following website to search for an international location: http://www.actstudent.org/regist/outside.html

 - If you miss the late registration deadline, you can change your test center location on the test day.
 You need to arrive early at your preferred test center on the test day.
 Should there be a vacancy, you will be admitted.
 You will be charged a $21 for the change of test center, but do not carry the payment with you on the test day, as you will be charged with the additional fee later.